eclipse-ankaios/ank-sdk-python/docs/source/getting_started.rst

 For installation of the Ankaios SDK, see the `Installation section <index.html#installation>`_.

-Once the SDK is installed, you can start using it by importing the module and creating a client object.
+Once the SDK is installed, you can start using it by importing the module and creating an ankaios object.

 .. code-block:: python